-Park vehicles in driveways or off the street, if possible.
+If possible, park vehicles in driveways or off the street.
 When parking on-street, pull close to the curb on the even numbered side of the street to clear the way for snowplows.

 Be sure your vehicle is ready to drive after the storm by filling the gas tank; checking tires to make sure they have an adequate tread and are fully inflated; checking oil, antifreeze and windshield washer fluid levels; and ensuring windshield wipers, lights, flashing hazard lights, exhaust system, heater, brakes and defroster are all working properly.
 Keep a windshield scraper and small broom in the car for ice and snow removal, and a small sack of sand or kitty litter to improve wheel traction.

 If driving during the storm is unavoidable, put together a separate disaster supply kit for the trunk of the car that includes: